BorisPolonsky/dify-helm/charts/dify/README.md

 - Applying different upgrade cycles for the database components
 - Utilizing more advanced configurations not available in the subcharts

+This section assumes the replication architecture of built-in Redis and PostgreSQL given the default configurations.
+For non-default setups (e.g., Redis in Sentinel mode), you will need to implement a custom migration solution.

 #### Preparation

 Set the following environment variables according to your deployment: